 A grantmaker looks at the merits of the project, then funds accordingly.
 If you have properly budgeted for evaluation in your application and it is eliminated, someone needs to have a frank conversation.
 I’m happy to give them a ring.

-2. Assess the cost for a quality evaluation.
+2. Assess the cost of a quality evaluation.

 Send a Request for Quotation to three to four evaluators to get a clear sense of the cost range.
-Write up a bit of a plan (this Microsoft Word Doc can provide a model), and send to quality evaluators.
+Write up a bit of a plan (this document can provide a model), and send it to quality evaluators.
 The Ian Potter Foundation compiles a list of recommended evaluators which is updated each year.

 How do you know if they are quality?
 Ask to read a work sample.
 Ask how they enhance clients’ evaluation capacity.
 Ask if their evaluation was of a high enough standard to lead to government adoption of a program and/or profound improvement.
 Don’t select the cheapest evaluator, choose the one whose work impresses you and whose values are well-aligned.